 This is a common task that every drill owner needs to know.
 Being able to do this will help you use any attachment for your drill.

-Hold the drill in such a way that you can keep the drill steady and place the thumb and index finger of your non-dominant hand on the bit slot at the same time.
+Hold the drill in such a way that you can keep the drill steady, and place the thumb and index finger of your non-dominant hand on the bit slot at the same time.

 Pinching the bit slot with your thumb and index finger, pull it away from the drill.

-Grab the bit that is currently in the drill and pull it out.
+Grab the bit that is in the drill, and pull it out.

 Release the end of the bit slot.

-Choose the bit you want to use in your drill.
+Choose the bit you want to use.

-Stab the end of the new bit that looks like the inside of the bit slot into the opening.
+Push the end of the new bit that looks like the inside of the bit slot into the opening.

 Congratulations!
 You have successfully changed your drill bit!
-Now, you can conquer any task that requires a new bit.
+Now you can conquer any task that requires a new bit.

 Changing the drill’s battery